Vrekt/Lunar/README.md

 am.addTile(tile);
 ```

-AssetManager includes the ability to get a tile via ID aswell as remove and add tiles.
+AssetManager includes the ability to get a tile via ID as well as remove and add tiles.

 # RayTracing

 RayTracing can be used to find for example a wall or a certain tile.
-If we wanted to check if there is a solid tile infront of the player we can!
+If we wanted to check if there is a solid tile in front of the player we can!
 Start by making new instance of the RayTracing.

 ```java
 RayTracing rayTrace = new RayTracing();
 ```

-Now lets check if there are any solid blocks infront of us.
+Now lets check if there are any solid blocks in front of us.
 Our direction is RIGHT and lets go to a distance of 4.

 ```java